 ii.
 Since 2011, ANPPCAN Zambia has established district coordinating offices in Mazabuka, Kasama, Mpika, Chinsali and Chongwe to increase organizational delivery capacity, and move closer to rights holders for ease of overall achievement of objectives and coordination with policy makers, duty bearers and rights holders (children).

 iii.
-Annually, close to 400 cases of violence against children are identified, followed up and either resolved within communities and or reported to the law enforcement agencies by community based child protection structures in 24 project communities in 3 project districts (Chinsali, Kasama and Mpika).
+Annually, close to 400 cases of violence against children are identified, followed up and either resolved within communities and/or reported to the law enforcement agencies by community based child protection structures in 24 project communities in 3 project districts (Chinsali, Kasama and Mpika).

 iv.
 Each year, ANPPCAN Zambia participates and coordinates national annual policy advocacy activitiesaimed at generating interest of policy makers, private sector, teachers, parents/guardians and children to take active roles in creating supportive environments fit for children.